Mindsight, Daniel Siegel — True stories of real profound changes and healing. I can’t recommend this book highly enough.

 Incognito, David Eagleman — also an easy to read book, lots of true stories about how we know what we know.

 My Stroke of Insight, Jill Bolte Taylor — a wonderful book about right brain/left brain, written by a neuroscientist who had a stroke.
-Also TED talk:
+Also see her amazing TED talk.

 The Art of Changing the Brain, James Zull — this may be the best book on learning and the brain for educators.